rwtodd/org.rwtodd.crypto.spritz/c_version/README.md

 sufficient for a problem like this one... the previous solutions were fun but overkill.

+Here's a command to hash an entire directory tree, spreading the work across 3 processes:

+    find . -type f | xargs distribute.pl -j3 -p'spritz-hash -s128'

-Also, the distribute.pl script is a general tool, that could be useful in many contexts.
+As you can see, the distribute.pl script is a general tool, that could be useful in many contexts.
 I might extend it with a flag that tells it to count the size of the input files, and try to distribute equal size, rather than equal numbers of files.

 ## (2016-02-21) Concurrency Via Perl Script